ClementTsang/bottom/README.md

 ## Troubleshooting

 If some things aren't working, give the [Troubleshooting page](https://clementtsang.github.io/bottom/nightly/troubleshooting) a look.
-If things still aren't working, then consider asking a [question by opening a question](https://github.com/ClementTsang/bottom/discussions) or filing a [bug report](https://github.com/ClementTsang/bottom/issues/new/choose).
+If things still aren't working, then consider opening [a question](https://github.com/ClementTsang/bottom/discussions) or filing a [bug report](https://github.com/ClementTsang/bottom/issues/new/choose).

 ## Contribution